(circa 335 – 265 BC)

-This pioneering dinosaur, who lived some 300 years before Jesus Christ, is the grandfather of geometry.
-Most of his works were lost; but those that survived indicated that he was the first person known to have used logical and rigorous proofs in solving theorems and conjectures.
-He was also the first to prove that prime numbers are infinitely many; as well as the first to differentiate axioms from theorems.
-After cutting his teeth with the works of Pythagoras and Eudoxus, Euclid established the first Maths Department at the University of Alexandria, in Egypt.
-He later authored his thirteen books, (collectively known as the Elements), which served as the world’s standard maths syllabus for more than 2000 years; and whose basis continues to form today’s High School curricula.
-Likewise, the Systems Definitions and the Geometrical Axioms, which he originated, have served the world for over 2200 years.
-All these consolidate his position as both the most famous mathematician and the greatest maths tutor.
-The fact that Euclid was “bred and buttered” in Egypt exposed him to the lofty schools of thoughts which were the world’s bests then.
+This pioneering dinosaur, who lived 300 years before Jesus Christ, is the “grandfather” of geometry.
+Most of his works were lost; but those that survived indicated that he was the first academician credited with using logical and exacting proofs in solving theorems and conjectures.
+He was also the first scholar credited with the proof that prime numbers are infinitely many; as well as the first to define and differentiate axioms from theorems.
+After cutting his teeth with the ancient Egyptian works: as revamped by Pythagoras and Eudoxus, Euclid helped refurbish the Maths Department at the University of Alexandria.
+He later published his 13 books, (collectively called The Elements), which served as the world’s standard syllabus for more than 2000 years; and whose basis constitutes part of today’s Secondary School curricula.
+Likewise, the Systems Definitions and the Geometrical Axioms, which he chronicled, have served the world for over 2200 years.
+These helped consolidate his position as the most famous mathematician, the most influential mathematician, and one of the greatest maths tutors.
+In addition to geometry, Euclid studied algebra, arithmetic, optics and astronomy.
+And based on developmental similarities, as well as on direct references, Apollonius of Perga emulated him.
+The fact that Euclid was nurtured in Egypt exposed him to the lofty schools of thoughts which were the world’s bests then.
 His analytical style is a reminder of the triumphs of the Egyptian Civilization.
 Simply put, if you are not dripping wet with Euclidean Geometry, you have not bathed in the ocean of mathematics.